rarebreed/rarebreed.github.io/_posts/2020-01-24-react-redux.md

 Also, that was close to 2 years ago.
 At Netflix, I had to troubleshoot a few front end apps, but I didn't really get to write any new stuff.
 Since react and redux are hugely popular, I thought it wouldn't hurt to use them.
-While I thought the [cyclejs][-cycleks] library is more interesting than react, this leads me to the other reason.
+While I thought the [cyclejs][-cyclejs] library is more interesting than react, this leads me to the other reason.

 ### But why specifically react and redux?